JonathanVelazquez/inforion/docs/source/ln_export.rst

 - ``SalesOrder``
 - ``Business_Partner_v3``

-*Just as a friendly reminder again, whenever you need help and advice just enter the following command:*
+*Just as a friendly reminder again, whenever you need help and advice just enter the following command and you will see which parameters are needed for the option of **exporting**:*
 ::

     inforion ln ExportData --help